parnika31/parnika31.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Parnika.
 I recently completed my Master’s in Computer Science at the University of Montreal and [MILA](https://mila.quebec/en).
-I am interested in working towards improving generalization in robotics, multi-modal training and model optimization for efficient deployment.
+I am interested in research on improving generalization performance in robotics, multi-modal training and model optimization for efficient deployment.

 My recent research work explored solutions for cross-embodiment learning and generalization under the supervision of [Prof. Glen Berseth](https://neo-x.github.io).
 Before this, I had the opportunity to collaborate with [Prof. Shalabh Bhatnagar](https://www.csa.iisc.ac.in/~shalabh/) and [Prof. Raghuram Bharadwaj](https://www.iiitb.ac.in/faculty/raghuram-bharadwaj) on research that leveraged attention mechanism to solve cooperative multi-agent reinforcement learning tasks in constrained settings.